Is Section 179 Bonus Depreciation Right for Your Operation?

 Vermeer year-end financing opportunities

 If you are looking to take advantage of the Section 179 bonus depreciation, you can bundle your savings with the Vermeer year-end sales event.
-Qualified buyers can take advantage of 0 percent for up to 60 months or up to $4,000 cash back on select Vermeer hay tools.
+Qualified buyers can take advantage of special financing rates on select Vermeer hay tools.
 Contact your Vermeer dealer for more details and special offers on new 600 N-series balers, 504 R-series balers, R2300/R2800 twin basket rakes, TM1410 trailed mowers, BPX9010 bale processors and the ZR5-1200 self-propelled baler, among other new models.
-Visit offers.vermeer.com/salesevent to see available finance offers on other models or contact your local Vermeer dealer today.
+Contact your local Vermeer dealer today.